sliverc/rbtree/README.rst

 Bound: cx##_iter_next

-Initialize iterator.
-It will point to the first element.
-The element fill be NULL, if the iteration is at the end.
+It will point to the next element.
+The element will be NULL, if the iteration is at the end.

 elem
    The pointer to the current element.
+If elem is null, the iterator is at the end.

 .. code-block:: cpp